ngty/ngty.github.com/source/_posts/2011-09-20-module-number-attr-accessor-and-friends.markdown

 puts t.size        # >> xl
 {% endcodeblock %}

+Besides `Module#attr_accessor`, we also have `Module#attr_reader` &
+`Module#attr_writer`, each generating just the reader/writer that u need.

-Besides improving the readability of ur code, `Module#attr_accessor` is also more performant than ur handcrafted accessors, here's a quick benchmark:
+Using the above accessor generators not only improve the readability of ur code, the generated accessors are also more performant.
+Here's a quick
+benchmark:

 {% codeblock lang:ruby %}
 class AA